OfficeDev/teams-toolkit-samples/hello-world-tab-docker/README.md

 ### How to containerize

-This sample demonstrate how to containerize a Teams App and integrate the Docker container into Teams Toolkit development lifecycle, which can serve as reference for your containerization process.
+This sample demonstrate how to containerize a Teams App and integrate the Docker container into Microsoft 365 Agents Toolkit development lifecycle, which can serve as reference for your containerization process.

 - **Write a Dockerfile**: Create a Dockerfile that specifies the build instructions for your container image.
 Refer to this [Dockerfile example](./Dockerfile)